Welcome to Lowenheim Cattery

 It has a fine, close, even, and glossy coat .
 Their coats are very short, satin-like in texture, and generally require little grooming other than daily petting.

-At maturity males are larger, the females are more delicate and graceful, and the difference in weight between them may be two or three kgs.
+At maturity males are large, the females are more delicate and graceful, and the difference in weight between them may be two or three pounds.

 The Burmese is a compactly built cat with a small round head and wide-set eyes which are yellow or golden.